 Whether you want to take a ferry across the Mersey, wander the beach and see the Antony Gormley statues on the Sefton coast, or meet the animals at Chester Zoo, there’s plenty of options to choose from.

-For adrenaline junkies, the lure of the tree-top high wires and zip lines at Delamere Forest, karting at Three Sisters Race Circuit, and the tallest roller coaster in the UK at Blackpool Pleasure Beach may prove hard to resist.
+For adrenaline junkies, the lure of the tree-top high wires and zip lines at Delamere Forest, karting at Three Sisters Race Circuit, and the iconic rollercoasters at Blackpool Pleasure Beach may prove hard to resist.